Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Introduction

 We first characterize circle diffeomorphisms with H\"older continuous derivatives in terms of their quasiconformal extension to $\D$.
-This originates in the work of asymptotically conformal maps by Carleson \cite{Car}.
-Later, Gardiner and Sullivan \cite{GS} developed the theory of symmetric automorphisms of $\S1$ using previous results on quasiconformal extension and Schwarzian derivatives of univalent functions due to Becker and Pommerenke \cite{BP}.
+This originates from the work of asymptotically conformal maps by Carleson \cite{Car}.
+Later, Gardiner and Sullivan \cite{GS} developed the theory of symmetric homeomorphisms of $\S1$ using previous results on quasiconformal extension and Schwarzian derivatives of univalent functions in Becker and Pommerenke \cite{BP}.
 We will refine these results quantitatively concerning the decay order of the corresponding maps vanishing at the boundary.

-We verify in Section \ref{4} that if the complex dilatation $\mu$ of an asymptotically conformal automorphism of $\D$ decays in the order of $O((1-|z|)^\alpha)$, then the Schwarzian derivative of the developing map of the projective structure on the exterior disk $\D^*$ determined by $\mu$ decays exactly in the same order $\alpha$ with respect to the hyperbolic metric.
+We verify in Section \ref{4} that, if the complex dilatation $\mu$ of an asymptotically conformal homeomorphism of $\D$ decays in the order of $O((1-|z|)^\alpha)$ as $|z| \to 1$, then the hyperbolically weighted Schwarzian derivative of the developing map of the projective structure on the exterior disk $\D^*$ determined by $\mu$ decays exactly in the same order $\alpha$.
 This is carried out by dividing the support of $\mu$ suitably into annular regions and estimating the pre-Schwarzian derivative of the composition of conformal homeomorphisms.
-A different and qualitative proof was previously obtained by Dyn$'$kin \cite{Dy}, but we have to prepare more precise estimates in terms of a weighted supremum norm of $\mu$ (Theorem \ref{basic1} and Corollary \ref{interior}).
+A different proof was previously obtained by Dyn$'$kin \cite{Dy}, but we have to prepare more precise estimates in terms of a weighted supremum norm of $\mu$ (Theorem \ref{basic1} and Corollary \ref{interior}).

 In Section \ref{5}, we mainly consider one-dimensional properties of circle diffeomorphisms with H\"older continuous derivatives.
-We first provide a topology for $\Diff^{1+\alpha}(\S1)$ and see that it is a topological group (Proposition \ref{top}).
-The topology is defined in a neighborhood of the identity map by $C^{1+\alpha}$ convergence and then distributed to every point by the right translation of the group.
-For the characterization of an element of $\Diff^{1+\alpha}(\S1)$, a result of Carleson \cite{Car} plays an important role, which gives a connection between the H\"older continuity of the derivative and the quasisymmetric quotient of $g$.
+We first provide a topology for $\Diff_+^{1+\alpha}(\S1)$ and see that it is a topological group (Proposition \ref{top}).
+The topology is defined in a neighborhood of the identity map by $C^{1+\alpha}$-convergence and then distributed to every point by the right translation of the group.
+For the characterization of an element of $\Diff_+^{1+\alpha}(\S1)$, a result of Carleson \cite{Car} plays an important role, as it gives a connection between the H\"older continuity of the derivative and the quasisymmetry quotient of $g$.
 We review his theorem and supply necessary claims for our arguments.